 - Vendor issues: Last-minute substitutions for vendors often mean more expensive bills for the host.

 Bringing together large groups of people increases the chance for things to go wrong.
 As the host, you can be held responsible if a partygoer turns an ankle on the dance floor or the DJ’s amplifiers spark a fire.
 But you also have to consider your investment.
 If bad weather causes you to cancel an event, you’re still on the hook for money spent on deposits.

-Event Insurance for Small Businesses
+What Event Insurance Covers for Small Businesses